RSL-Net: Localising in Satellite Images From a Radar on the Ground: Radar-Satellite Localisation Network

 where $I$ is a generated radar image that preserves the appearance of $I_R$ but has the same pose as $I_S.$ We can obtain the targets for supervising the training as we have the ground truth pose between $I_R$ and $I_S,$ which we use to transform $I_R$ into $I.$

-We learn $f(I_R, I_S)$ rather than $f(I_S),$ since the radar data is available at test time to condition $f.$ We show in \cref{sec:method_comparison} that this leads to greatly improved results than learning $f: I_S \rightarrow I,$ which does not depend on $I_R.$ However, training $f$ to condition on both $I_R$ and $I_S$ is non-trivial as $I_R$ and $I_S$ are offset by an $SE(2)$ pose.
+We learn $f(I_R, I_S)$ rather than $f(I_S)$ since radar data is available at inference to condition $f.$ We show in \cref{sec:method_comparison} that this leads to greatly improved results than learning $f: I_S \rightarrow I,$ which does not depend on $I_R.$ However, training $f$ to condition on both $I_R$ and $I_S$ is non-trivial as $I_R$ and $I_S$ are offset by an $SE(2)$ pose.
 Standard \glspl{cnn} are equivariant\footnote{A mapping $f:\mathcal{X} \rightarrow \mathcal{Y}$ is \textit{equivariant} to a group of transformations $\Phi,$ if for any $\phi \in \Phi,$ there exists a transformation $\psi \in \Psi$ such that $\psi\big( f(\chi) \big) = f\big(\phi(\chi)\big), \forall \chi \in \mathcal{X}.$ \textit{Invariance} is a special case of equivariance, such that $f$ is invariant to $\Phi$ if, for any $\phi \in \Phi,$ $f(\chi) = f\big( \phi(\chi) \big).$} to translation, but not to rotation.
-Replacing \gls{cnn} filters with a specific family of filters \cite{worrall2017harmonic,weiler2018learning} can allow for equivariance to other forms of transformations, but limits the types of filters the network can learn.
-Other approaches seek to learn canonical coordinate representations \cite{Esteves2018PolarTN}, which are not applicable to our task as canonical representations do not exist for arbitrary radar images.
+Replacing \gls{cnn} filters with a specific family of filters \cite{worrall2017harmonic,weiler2018learning} can allow for equivariance to other transformations, but limits the types of filters the network learns.
+Other approaches learn canonical representations \cite{Esteves2018PolarTN}, which are not applicable to our task as canonical representations do not exist for arbitrary radar images.

 For this reason, rather than tackling the issue with $SE(2)$ equivariance, we break the problem of learning $f$ into two sequential steps.
 First, given $I_R$ and $I_S$ with an unknown $SE(2)$ offset, we seek to learn a function $h$ that infers the rotation offset between them; this is done by searching through a discretized solution space of rotations.
 Specifically, we first rotate $I_R$ about its centre by angles with small increments $\{\theta_1, \theta_2, \dots, \theta_{N_\theta}\}$ to create an ensemble of images $\{I_R\}_{N_\theta} = \{I_{R,1}, I_{R,2}, \cdots, I_{R,{N_\theta}}\},$ where each $I_{R,n}$ is a rotated version of $I_R.$ We seek to learn